 On June 14, 1976, the bank became a member of First City Bancshares.
 In 1989, the bank became a member of Louise Bancshares.
 During that time, C. J. Overgoner, William R. Jenkins, and Michael Turner served as presidents of the bank.

-After new ownership took over the Bank in the early 1990s, the Bank has expanded by opening branches and offices in Houston, Dallas, San Antonio, Fulshear, Los Angeles and Austin.
+After new ownership took over the Bank in the early 1990s, the Bank has expanded by opening branches and offices in Houston, Dallas, San Antonio, Fulshear, and Los Angeles.

 The goal of Wallis State Bank is to continue to provide quality financial products and services with an irreplaceable personal touch that has been developed through more than a century of experience.